 Call for Research Proposals [PDF, English]

-This study prepared by David Newhouse, Carolee Cosgrove, Jane Gray, Robin Quantick, Asaf Zohar and Christine Brown (School of Business and Chanie Wenjack School for Indigenous Studies, Trent University) is supported by the Business Schools Association of Canada and funded through its research grant competition program.
+This study prepared by David Newhouse, Carolee Cosgrove, Christine Brown, Ayman El-Amir, Jane Gray, Robin Quantick, Asaf Zohar, Lisa Ditschun, Marian Sagoe and Ashley Thompson (School of Business and Chanie Wenjack School for Indigenous Studies, Trent University) was supported by the Business Schools Association of Canada and funded through its research grant competition program.